J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 #
 # J4n-M44rt3n's BioHack Academy 4 Documentation

 Hi!
 My name is Jan-Maarten, but since this name was already taken on GitHub, I go by J4n-M44rt3n.
 I am interested in microbiological communities.
-No organism is an island, yet we often work with them as if they are.
-I would like to take steps towards an alternative approach.
+No organism is an island, yet we often work with them as if they are, as evidenced by the tiny archipelagos in our petri dishes.
+I aim to take steps towards an alternative approach.
 Below you will find documentation of various adventures in (more or less) this direction during BioHack Academy 4.

 #
 **Tube Rack**<BR>